DJ Equipment Can Help Your Neck and Back!

 Neck pain and back pain and aches are something people often come to an osteopathic clinic for help with.

-This is because using a laptop means you slump more, holding your head at a bent angle.
-It is very difficult to sit up straight when using a laptop, unlike if you are using a desktop, because the screen is low.
+This is because when you use a laptop, you tend to slump more, holding your head at a bent angle.
+It is very difficult to sit up straight when using a laptop, unlike if you are using a desktop, because the screen is low to the table

-Simply put – poor sitting posture can contribute to neck, upper back and low back pain.
+Simply put – poor sitting posture at a laptop can contribute to neck, upper back and low back pain.

 Does It Really Make That Much Difference?

-The reason sitting poorly is bad for your spine and muscles, is that your head is actually quite heavy at an average of 5kg.
-The neck and upper shoulder muscles which help hold your head upright, have to work even harder if your head is held at an angle.
+Yes – your working posture can make a huge difference to how you feel in the day.
+The reason sitting poorly is bad for your spine and muscles, is that your head is actually quite heavy at an average of 5kg – and this is when it’s held in an upright position.
+The neck and upper shoulder muscles which help hold your head upright, have to work even harder if your head is held at an angle, because the vectors of force and gravity make the head seem heavier.

-This can lead to muscles soreness, stiffness and neck and upper back pain.
+This can lead to muscles soreness and stiffness, together with neck and upper back pain.
 It can also lead to ligament strain and the neck and upper back joints being overstretched or compacted depending on how you are sitting.
+This in turn could lead to tension related headaches.

-Also because the top of your spine isn’t working well, it can have a knock on effect to your low back, which could then cause low back pain and aches.
+Also because the top of your spine isn’t working well, it could have a knock on effect to your low back which has to compensate, which could then cause low back pain and aches.

 Using a laptop on it’s own, is okay if it’s done only occasionally and for a short period of time.
-We are simply not designed to sit with our heads bent for hours on end.
+But we are simply not designed to sit with our heads bent for hours on end, and it’s definitely something to avoid if possible when working from home.

 But I Only Have A Laptop So What Can I Do?

-It does mean that you have to invest a little money, but it is definitely worth it.
-Your spinal health will be much improved, and my patients who have followed the advice have improved markedly, and need to see me far less often.
+It does mean that you have to invest a little money, but it really is definitely worth it.
+Your spinal health will be much improved, and my patients who have followed the advice have improved markedly, and often don’t need to see me for osteopathic treatment again.

-The easiest thing to do is set your laptop up at a table, and then add the following:
+The minimum I would recommend doing is to set your laptop up at a table, and then add the following:

 - Laptop Stand

 Also you MUST get up from your desk at least EVERY 30 MINUTES to have a couple of minutes walking around and doing some shoulder rolls and gentle neck movements.
-This will help decompress your spine (sitting increases the loads on your discs in your back).
+This will help decompress your spine (sitting increases the loads on your discs in your back), and take the tension out of your neck, while increasing blood flow to your muscles.
+You will feel less tired and be more productive if you do this.

 But Why Was I Talking About DJ Equipment?